Discover The Largest Gold Nugget Ever Found in Washington State

 Where is Gold Usually Found?

 Discoveries of large chunks of gold occasionally make the news.
 However, most gold occurs mixed with other minerals.
 Experts have to break it up to get to the good stuff.
-Igneous rock formations of quartz or intrusive magma that has pushed into softer rock formations are often the geologic features with the highest percentage of gold.
-Gold within veins of these original rocks is “lode” gold.
+Igneous rock formations of quartz or intrusive magma that have pushed into softer rock formations are often the geologic features with the highest percentage of gold.
+Gold within the veins of these original rocks is “lode” gold.
 When the rocks erode, small grains and flecks wash down the mountains in streams and rivers.
 Because it is heavier than water, the gold settles in crevasses and the bottom of slower-moving parts of the river.
 Here, prospectors can pan it.
 This type of gold is called “placer” gold.

 Gold ore in quartz